Hoffenheim vs Borussia Dortmund betting offers

 How to claim the Hoffenheim vs Borussia Dortmund free bets

-Claiming the Premier League free bets is a simple process which we have laid out below.
+Claiming the Bundesliga free bets is a simple process which we have laid out below.

 - Choose your offers from our comprehensive list below